Adilius/WSDG/README.md

 WSDG is a simple local Python script to automatically grab supply drops (weekly, activity, level up) for your account.
 The goal is to enchance the Webhallen experience for the tech enthusiast.
 With an easy one-time setup never again miss a supply drop.

+**Currently activity drop not working due to API change**

 ![Python version](https://img.shields.io/badge/python-v3.9.6-blue)